 A descending triangle is a pattern where a stock's price keeps falling to the same floor — say $40, again and again — while each bounce off that floor tops out a little lower than the last one.
-Draw a flat line under those equal lows and a falling line across the fading bounces, and you get a triangle pressing down on a ledge.
+Draw a flat floor and a falling ceiling, and you get a triangle pressing down on a ledge.
+If those price roles are new to you, the support and resistance guide explains them first.

 Like its mirror image the ascending triangle, it doesn't need a sharp move in front of it and usually builds over weeks rather than days.